yasirkula/UnityBezierSolution/README.md

 ![walker-with-speed](Images/5.png)

 Moves an object along a spline with constant speed.
 There are 3 travel modes: Once, Ping Pong and Loop.
-If Look Forward is selected, the object will always face forward and the smoothness of the rotation can be adjusted using the Rotation Lerp Modifier.
-Each time the object completes a lap, its On Path Completed () event is invoked.
+If *Look At* is Forward, the object will always face forwards.
+If it is SplineExtraData, the extra data stored in the spline's end points is used to determine the rotation.
+You can modify this extra data from the points' Inspector.
+The smoothness of the rotation can be adjusted via *Rotation Lerp Modifier*. *Normalized T* determines the starting point.
+Each time the object completes a lap, its *On Path Completed ()* event is invoked.
+To see this component in action without entering Play mode, click the *Simulate In Editor* button.

 - **BezierWalkerWithTime**

 ![walker-with-time](Images/6.png)

-Travels a spline in Travel Time seconds.
-Movement Lerp Modifier parameter defines the smoothness applied to the position of the object.
+Travels a spline in *Travel Time* seconds. *Movement Lerp Modifier* parameter defines the smoothness applied to the position of the object.

 - **BezierWalkerLocomotion**

 ![walker-locomotion](Images/6_2.png)

 Allows you to move a number of objects together with this object on a spline.
-This component must be attached to an object with a BezierWalker component (tail objects don't need a BezierWalker, though).
-Look Forward and Rotation Lerp Modifier parameters affect the tail objects.
-If you attach this component to a BezierWalkerWithTime object, it is recommended that you set its Movement Lerp Modifier to something big, like 1000.
+This component must be attached to an object with a BezierWalker component (tail objects don't need a BezierWalker, though). *Look At*, *Movement Lerp Modifier* and *Rotation Lerp Modifier* parameters affect the tail objects.

 - **ParticlesFollowBezier**